There Are Some Things I Miss When Away From Home

 1) When we redecorated our new condo, we made sure that everything was designed for comfort.

-I can use my computer comfortably at my desk or on my lap in the sunroom.
+At home, I can use my computer comfortably at one of my office desks in our office room or on my lap in the sunroom.
+We have a relatively small home office but have made the most of the space.

 Most European hotels or B&Bs (that we want to pay for) are tiny and if there is a chair it is what I think of as a “perch chair” (sit gingerly and briefly).
 I can sit on my bed to work on my blog or sit gingerly on the chair but both of these quickly grow tiring.
 Even though we haul iPads and sometimes computers with us for cafe breaks, we have yet to find a perfect spot to sit comfortably and work.
 Maybe we may have to resort to finding a library!
 This setup won’t work for too long …